marcoantonioni/wxo-adk-studio/agent-tools-collab/README.md

 - you say: Guten Morgen<br>
 -- agent answer: What language do you want to use for greetings?<br>
 --- you say: german<br>
----- agent answer: I don't have a function for german greeter available.<br>
+---- possible agent answer: I don't have a function for german greeter available.<br>
+---- possible agent answer: I don't have a function for German greetings.
+I can only respond with greetings in Italian, English, or Spanish.
+Would you like to try one of those languages?<br>

 See 'Reasoning' twist and Steps with proper Tool selection.